zulianp/learnhpc/courses/os/0_unix.md

 # The Unix system

 We will be using the console/terminal during this course.
-In this module see pointers to most basic knowledge
+In this module we see some pointers to most basic knowledge.

 ## File system organization

 We have to main locations in our filesystem
 - Root `/` is the top directory of our filesystem.
 Enter `cd /` and `ls -lah` to see what is inside.
+We typically do not want to write here.
 - Home directory `~` (`$HOME`).
+Our base of operations.
 We can go the the home directory with the following commands, which are equivalent:

 - `cd `
 - `cd ~`